A wonderful Whale Shark by Coke & Som Smith.

 Manta Ray (Oceanic and Reef, at cleaning stations all year but mostly Oct-Apr), Whale Shark (mostly Oct-Mar), over 400 species of reef fish and 180 species of coral, Nile Crocodile and five species of turtle (nesting Oct-Jun, mostly Oct-Dec).
 Also a chance of marlins and Sailfish.

 The seasons are notoriously unpredictable in Mozambique but the mostly hot and humid ‘summer’ usually lasts from October to April, with the heat and humidity peaking between November and January.
-The summer is the best period for Manta Rays and Whale Sharks and covers the peak time to look for birds such as African Pitta which like many species usually sings the most in early December when the summer rains normally begin (they normally end in March).
+The summer is the best period for Manta Rays and Whale Sharks and covers the peak time to look for birds such as African Pitta which like many species usually sings (and displays) the most in early December when the summer rains normally begin (they normally end in March).
 It is usually mostly dry in the ‘winter’ between May and September, when July-September is the best time for Humpback Whales, and July is the peak time for birds.

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).